 There is no doubt that business articles changed through the ages.
-From columns in weekly financial papers to the thousands of business related articles generated on daily basis on the Internet.
+From columns in weekly financial papers to the thousands of business-related articles generated on a daily basis on the Internet.
 But why did that change happen? and more importantly, how does this change affect readers and writers in the field?
-As a writer it’s important to be up to date with changes in your field, like changes in reader demographics.
+As a writer, it’s important to be up to date with changes in your field, like changes in reader demographics.
 In the not so distant past, business articles were almost exclusively for businessmen.
 Nowadays the targeted audience is much more diverse, which in turn completely altered the structure of business articles.
 The writing world is harsh and constantly changing.
 To survive you must always go with the flow and to excel you must be ahead of the curve.
 Predicting what your readers would like to read is not a matter of intuition anymore.

 In the Past

 Articles on business could be traced back to as early as the very first newspapers in Europe in the 17th century.
 The aim then was mainly to announce governmental dealings.
 Let’s fast forward to the 19th century, the age of free media.
 In 1851 the New York times was established and in it was a fixed column specifically for business articles.
-The content of all newspapers then was tailored to target upper class businessmen mainly.
+The content of all newspapers then was tailored to target upper-class businessmen mainly.
 Newspapers were also a tool to bias its readers towards a specific issue, for example: KEEPING MONEY HERE.; There Is an Economic Side of Creating American Fashions – December 19 1912.

 The field grew popular among the masses with the increase of stakeholders.
 From stock brokers, to the small bakery around the corner, all were concerned with the economic status of the country.
 With the increase in readers so did the need for more diverse business related articles.
 In 1884 the Financial News was established as a specialized business oriented newspaper, and soon other papers like Financial times followed in their footsteps.
 What you should notice is how the relationship between the number of readers and content diversity served towards the exponential increase in need for more articles and platforms to view them.
 You could imagine how introduction of the Internet and new technologies affected the process.